 Each time you visit your doctor, midwife, or health care provider or come to the hospital, please bring:

-- this book
+- This book

-- your Ontario Health Card
+- Your Ontario Health Card

-- the medications you take regularly in labelled pharmacy containers
+- The medications you take regularly in labelled pharmacy containers.
+This includes prescription and non-prescription medications, vitamins and herbal products.

 Inside this book